Haivision/srt/docs/API/API-socket-options.md

 | --------------------- | ----- | -------- | --------- | ------ | ------- | ------ | --- | ------ |
 | `SRTO_RETRANSMITALGO` | 1.4.2 | pre      | `int32_t` |        | 1       | [0, 1] | RW  | GSD    |

-Retransmission algorithm to use (SENDER option):

-- 0 - Retransmit on every loss report (higher overhead, but slightly higher chance to recover a lost packet).
-- 1 - Reduced retransmissions (retransmit not more often than once per RTT); reduced bandwidth consumption.
+An SRT sender option to choose between two retransmission algorithms:

+- 0 - an intensive retransmission algorithm (default until SRT v1.4.4), and
+- 1 - a new efficient retransmission algorithm (introduced in SRT v1.4.2; default since SRT v1.4.4).

+The intensive retransmission algorithm causes the SRT sender to schedule a packet for retransmission each time it receives a negative acknowledgement (NAK).
+On a network characterized by low packet loss levels and link capacity high enough to accommodate extra retransmission overhead, this algorithm increases the chances of recovering from packet loss with a minimum delay, and may better suit end-to-end latency constraints.

+The new efficient algorithm optimizes the bandwidth usage by producing fewer retransmissions per lost packet.
+It takes SRT statistics into account to determine if a retransmitted packet is still in flight and could reach the receiver in time, so that some of the NAK reports are ignored by the sender.
+This algorithm better fits general use cases, as well as cases where channel bandwidth is limited.

-This option is effective only on the sending side.
+NOTE: This option is effective only on the sending side.
 It influences the decision as to whether a particular reported lost packet should be retransmitted at a certain time or not.

-The reduced retransmission algorithm (`SRTO_RETRANSMITALGO=1`) is only operational when receiver sends Periodic NAK reports.
+NOTE: The efficient retransmission algorithm can only be used when a receiver sends Periodic NAK reports.
 See [SRTO_NAKREPORT](#SRTO_NAKREPORT).

 [Return to list](#list-of-options)